baby-lynch/TaskInbox/README.md

 # TaskInbox
-This is the final project of my python course in sophomore year, an extremely simple and lightweight GUI application written with python tkinter.
+This is the final project for my python course in sophomore year, written in python.